 Increasingly, war and conflict are taking place in large urban areas, and the international community seems paralyzed as regards finding creative ways to protect civilians in such situations.
 The battle for control of the city of Aleppo in Syria and the battle to drive IS out of the Iraqi city of Mosul demonstrated this happening in real time.

 Innovative solutions need to be found in order to help the United Nations, NGOs, humanitarians and civil society groups to respond to urban conflict in a better way.
 This is particularly urgent today, as medical facilities and hospitals are being attacked by warring parties, as documented by Doctors Without Borders.
 The UN’s humanitarian aid convoys in Syria have been targeted by military force.
-We have also seen similar situations in South Sudan, a country that is currently experiencing a desperate famine.
+We have also seen similar situations in South Sudan, a country that has experienced a desperate famine.
 NGOs are increasingly unable to operate in cities and complain of the lack of access to civilians.
 The rise of non-state actors has also proven problematic, and they too have targeted humanitarian aid workers.